 - The type of cask used to age it, and the quality of those casks.
 If a distiller uses expensive sherry or bourbon barrels, they will be able to charge more for their product.

 - Also important is how long it was aged in the cask.
 If you see an 18-year-old whisky on the shelf at your local liquor store, chances are that it was aged in oak barrels for 18 years or longer (that’s why they call them “old”).
-As with wine and beer, longer aging leads to more complex flavors being extracted from the wood—and hence better tasting Scotch!
+As with beer, longer aging leads to more complex flavors being extracted from the wood—and hence better tasting Scotch!

 - Location is also an important factor; if you’re buying single malt scotch from Islay (pronounced EYE-luh), then expect smoky notes similar to what you’d get from an Islay single malt whiskey like Laphroaig 10 year old ($50).

 So What’s the Deal With Single Malt and Blended?